aerospike-community/tinkerbench/tools/tinkerbench2/docs/understanding_errors.md

 ![](media/ConsoleErrorMsg.png)

-If an error occurs during query execution and is not fatal, TinkerBench2 will continue Query execution until the error trigger limit is reached defined by –*Errors* argument.
+If an error occurs during query execution and is not fatal, TinkerBench2 will continue Query execution until the error trigger limit is reached defined by `--Errors` argument.
 Once the error limit is reached, TinkerBench2 will terminate all queries and execution.
 A [summary report](./understanding_output.md#stage-6-report-result) is produced.

 ## Obtaining Error Details